oilboi/Crafter-Minetest/README.md

 - Overhauled fire
 - Fixed Crafter Client from crashing if joining a non-crafter server
 - Heavily optimized network usage with player mechanics to client mod
+- Updated player_api for next step in optimization
 ---